morrownr/USB-WiFi/README.md

 - WPA3 does not work
 - no support for interface combinations
+- no mesh support
 - future Realtek support unknown
-- it has been over a year since the last source code was released
+- it has been over a year since the last source code release
 - will likely never be supported by an in-kernel driver
 - limited availability, has mostly been replaced by rtl8811cu